GallowayLabMIT/protocols/docs/instruments/keyence/timelapse.rst

 1. Open the Keyence software and select "Time Lapse Capture".
 2. Set capture points, z-stacking, and stitching as normal.
 3. Click "Start Capture".
 4. Choose where you want to save the images.
-You should save them onto the Galloway Lab OneDrive that is specifically for time lapses.
+You should save them onto the Galloway Lab - Timelapse OneDrive that is specifically for time lapses.
 5. Choose how frequently you want to capture images.
 They software will show the limit for how frequently you are able to capture images.
 This limit depends on the total number of images you want to capture at each time point.
 6. Choose how many times you want to capture images.
 The software will display the total capture time in the window based on imaging frequency and number of time points.
 7. There is also a limit to the total number of images you can take in a single time lapse (100,000 images).